Migliorino Ubaldini: Scottish assignment

 During the war with England known as the Rough Wooing, on 5 February 1548 Regent Arran appointed Migliorino Ubaldini as supreme commander of all Scottish forces by land and sea.
 Ubaldini had been sent to Scotland by Henry II of France who called him a famous captain.
 Despite this, Marcus Merriman, a modern historian, found no recorded details of his previous career.
 Merriman linked Ubaldini's appointment in Scotland with Lord Methven's plea to Mary of Guise in December 1547 for a French captain who had intelligence to assiege and order artillery.

 Two letters written by Ubaldini in 1548 to Mary of Guise survive.
 In 1548/9 he wrote two letters to the brother of Mary of Guise, the Duc d'Aumale, which note a French form of his name as; "Captain Mellerin."
+Ulbaldini and Piero Strozzi directed a refortification of Dunbar Castle in September 1548.

 At the same period, there was another Ubaldini in Scotland; Petruccio Ubaldini, who fought for English at Haddington.
 Other Italian engineers who worked in Scotland for the Scottish side during the Rough Wooings include Leone Strozzi, Piero Strozzi, and perhaps Giovanni Portinari, who Nicolas Throckmorton later recruited for English service because he already spoke Scots.
 Camillo Marini, younger brother of Girolamo Marini, worked on border fortifications at Jedburgh, and at Eyemouth and probably Dunbar Castle in 1550 and 1551.
 Lorenzo Pomarelli worked for Mary of Guise for six years 1554 - 1560.